nuvla/deployment/test/README.md

 there are race conditions in the clean up that often cause the nuvla_api container to remain defined (but not running).
 This in turn causes the nuvla_test-net network deletion to fail.
-Worse, it ends in a state where it can be listed but not deleted.
+Worse, it ends in a state where the network can be listed but not deleted.
 Grrr...

 The discussion around this issue can be found in a [GitHub issue](https://github.com/moby/moby/issues/32620) and a related [Gist](https://gist.github.com/dperny/86bb33f195e4a3c27bbc497372652994) that describes the `network rm` problems.

 The only clean workaround is to restart the Docker daemon.

-However, you can just use a different name for a new deployment to avoid the restart; although this will leave dangling network definitions.
+Although it will leave dangling network definitions, you can just use a different name for a new deployment to avoid the restart.